scherian03033/AutoBackup/Notes.md

 1. Backup of a single source directory - automatic
 	* First in cfg file
 	* Last in cfg file
+2. Detect that no backup is required
-2. Backup of a single source directory - specified level
+3. Backup of a single source directory - specified level
 	* L0
 		* when L0 doesn't exist
 		* when L0 already exists